Driving After C-Section: When To Start & Precautions To Take

 Image: Shutterstock

-There is no research-based evidence on how long after c section you can drive, but it is advised that you wait until you finish the course of analgesicsiXMedications used to relieve various kinds of pain in the body and feel comfortable and confident to drive (2).
+There is no research-based evidence recommending how soon one can drive after a C section, but it is advised to wait until finishing the course of analgesicsiMedications used to relieve various kinds of pain in the body and feel comfortable and confident to drive (2).
 It is usually best to exercise caution and follow your doctor’s orders.
-They will recommend when to resume driving by examining your postnataliXThe period immediately following childbirth and can last up to 6 to 8 weeks health status, the healing process, and other medical conditions for maximum driving safety.
+They will recommend when to resume driving by examining your postnataliThe period immediately following childbirth and can last up to 6 to 8 weeks health status, the healing process, and other medical conditions for maximum driving safety.

 The following are general recommendations for driving after childbirth.